-As opposed to traditional note-taking, mind maps represent concepts graphically, in branching tree diagrams.
+As opposed to traditional note-taking, mind maps represent concepts graphically, in drag and drop branching tree diagrams.
 Often described as visual thinking tools, they convert information into an organized, memorable layout that more closely simulates how the brain works.

 While mind maps might look like absolute insanity to some, for others creating mind maps is both an exercise in artistic creativity and analytics.
-As such, it engages the brain to a greater extent than the act of transcribing, which helps people better generate, understand, analyze, and memorize ideas.
+As such, it engages the brain to a greater extent than the act of transcribing, which helps people better generate, analyze, and memorize ideas, and understand complex information.

 Image credit: G Suite Marketplace